enriclluelles/route_translator/README.md

           resources :cars
         end
       end

-      MyApp::Application.routes.translate_from_file
-      # You may pass the file path as a param here,
-      # default is config/i18n-routes.yml
    ```

-    And add the translations to a YAML file, for example
+    And add the translations to your locale files, for example:
-`config/i18n-routes.yml`:

     ```yaml
     es:
+      routes:
         cars: coches
         new: nuevo
     fr:
+      routes:
         cars: voitures
         new: nouveau
     ```

+    Note that the `routes` scope is not mandatory, as the gem will
+    try to fall back to unscoped keys e.g.(first 'scope.cars' second 'cars'),
+    but it's convenient for separation of concerns

 4. Your routes are translated!
 Here's the output of your `rake routes` now: